-Prior to our corporate reorganization, we conducted our business through Auris Medical AG.
+Prior to our corporate reorganization, we conducted our business through Auris Medical AG, and therefore our historical financial statements present the results of operations of Auris Medical AG.
 On April 22, 2014, we changed our name from Auris Medical AG to Auris Medical Holding AG, transferred our operational business to our newly incorporated subsidiary Auris Medical AG and became a holding company for the group.
-For fiscal years ending prior to April 22, 2014, our historical financial statements present the results of operations of Auris Medical AG, together with its subsidiaries.
-For fiscal years ending after April 22, 2014, our financial statements present the results of operations of Auris Medical Holding AG, together with its subsidiaries.
+Following this offering, our financial statements will present the results of operations of Auris Medical Holding AG.